cassidybargell/election_analytics/posts/week_2.md

 **A t-value close to zero would indicate that the correlation modelled might be due to random chance.
 A t-value of >2 is often used as a minimum in order to reject the null hypothesis, which is that there is no true correlation between the variables.*
 ***The mean outsampled error is found by taking the average difference between the prediction model created by leaving out 8 random values, and the true outcomes of those left out elections.
 This is repeated 1,000 times, and then the overall average is found: the mean outsampled error.
 It is ideal to have a small outsample error as it indicates the model fits the data well.*

- <--!
-CB: Mean outsample error is difference between the prediction and the model. -->